cosmos/gaia/docs/migration/cosmoshub-2.md

 are discussed at a high level in July's Cosmos development update found [here](https://blog.cosmos.network/cosmos-development-update-july-2019-8df2ade5ba0a).

-Some of the biggest changes to take note on when upgrading as a developer or client are the the following:
+Some of the biggest changes to take note on when upgrading as a developer or client are the following:

 - __Tagging/Events__: The entire system of what we used to call tags has been replaced by a more robust and flexible system called events.
 Any client that depended on querying or subscribing to